seemoo-lab/airtag/README.md

 ### Hook the firmware update process for downgrades

+A detailed description of the downgrade process including script explanations is available on [YouTube](https://www.youtube.com/watch?v=C4JyI_WUNJ8).

 #### 1. Download the firmware version you want

 [The iPhone Wiki](https://www.theiphonewiki.com/wiki/OTA_Updates/AirTag) hosts an